libbyk000/pocket-grocer/DEVELOPERGUIDELINES.md

         * weekly reports

 ## Build process
-To build the system, navigate to the root directory of the pocket-grocer repo first run the following:
+To build the system, open up a shell and navigate to the root directory of the pocket-grocer repo first run the following:
 ```
 npm install
 ```